shadowga/website/_docs/1/b-guidelines.md

 - **Don't plagiarise.** The act of invading other's builds or using someone else's schematics without permission from the original creator is forbidden.
 Taking credit for the builds of others isn't allowed unless the responsible architect allows you to do so.
 Although you can download any schematic from the server, respect the wishes of others by not uploading their content to sites.

 - **Don't bypass ban.** - You shouldn't try logging in with an alternate account when banned.
 Evading your ban by using a proxy or virtual private network isn't allowed and can result in a suspension.
 Don't attempt to undermine administrators by ignoring or blocking them.
 Don't use other services such as Dynmap to appeal your ban.
-Instead, you can appeal through the wbeiste.
+Instead, you can appeal through the website.

 - **Use common sense.** - Don't use offensive tags or nicknames designed to offend.
 Threatening harm to yourself or other members, including suicide-related threads, will result in an immediate suspension.
 If an administrator doesn't like what they see, they're entitled to punish for something that isn't directly mentioned in our guidelines.
 Always use common sense.